tsal4/capstone_project/README.md

 #### By: Thaddeus Salwan, Steve Loya, Justin Lupton, Frank Freeman

 Alfred is a fully functional Retrieval-Augmented Generation system with voice capabilites.
-Alfred utilizes user input to query data in order to generate a correct answer.
+Alfred utilizes spoken user input to query the MCDS course information data.
+Alfred then uses the queried data to generate a correct answer and speaks it back to the user.
 Alfred is designed to be ran locally on a Raspberry Pi with a speakerphone and touchscreen display.

 Features include:
 - Wake Word Detection: Google Speech Recognition